How many solar panels will fit on your roof?

 Warning: this calculator doesn’t take into account fire code setbacks, because those vary from jurisdiction to jurisdiction.
 If you know what your setback codes are, you can simple subtract the area of the required pathway from the total roof square footage.

 Disclaimer about this tool

-Of course, the methods described in this article for making a rough calculation are just to give you, the homeowner, a quick way to figure out how many panels you might be able to get onto your roof.
+Of course, the methods described in this article for making a rough calculation are just to give you a quick way to figure out how many panels you might be able to fit on your roof.
 It’s no substitute for working with a professional solar installer who will include a site layout with your solar quote and explain in detail which sections of your roof are best suited for solar panels.

-They’ll also be able to identify obstructions, shading, and roof issues.
+They’ll also be able to identify obstructions, shading, and other issues.